 - Making a claim for a loss or injury.
 A fraudulent claim contains false material information, or it withholds material information.

-- Staging a car accident to file a fake claim.
+- Staging a car accident.
+You then file a fake claim.

 - Filing a claim for the payment of a loss.
 However, the loss or damage predates the policy.
 (An exception is if the policy covers preexisting conditions.)

 - Making an oral or written statement in support of an insurance claim.
-And you know it is false or missing material information.
+Meanwhile, you know it is false or missing material information.

 There are two main ways agents defraud insurers:

-- Presenting a certificate of being insured with false information to any person or entity.
+- Presenting a certificate of being insured with false information to any person or entity; and/or

 Receiving an insurance policy after submitting a fraudulent application is a class 2 misdemeanor.
 Penalties include: